A Closed Queueing Maintenance Network with Two Batch Policies: Abstract

 \section{Abstract}

-This paper discusses a large-scale dockless bike-sharing system (DBSS) with unusable bikes, which can be removed, repaired, redistributed and reused under two batch policies: One for removing the unusable bikes from each parking region to a maintenance shop, and the other for redistributing the repaired bikes from the maintenance shop to some suitable parking regions.
-For such a bike-sharing system, this paper proposes and develops a new computational method by applying the RG-factorizations of block-structured Markov processes in the closed queueing networks.
-Different from previous works in the literature of queueing networks, a key contribution of our computational method is to set up a new nonlinear matrix equation to determine the relative arrival rates, and to show that the nonlinearity comes from two different groups of processes: The failure and removing processes; and the repair and redistribution processes.
-Once the relative arrival rate is introduced to each node, these nodes are isolated from each other so that the Markov processes of all the nodes are independent of each other, and thus the Markov system of each node is described as an elegant block-structured Markov process whose stationary probabilities can be easily computed by the RG-factorizations.
-Based on this, the paper can establish a more general product-form solution of the closed queueing network, and provides performance analysis of the DBSS through a comprehensive discussion of the bikes' failure, removing, repair, redistribution and reuse processes under two batch policies.
-We hope that our method opens a new avenue for quantitative evaluation of more general DBSSs with unusable bikes.
+This paper discusses a maintenance network with failed items that can be removed, repaired, redistributed, and reused under two batch policies: one for removing the failed items from each base to a maintenance shop and the other for redistributing the repaired items from the maintenance shop to bases.
+This maintenance network can be considered a virtual closed queueing network, and the Markov system of each node is described as an elegant block-structured Markov process whose stationary probabilities can be computed by the RG-factorizations.
+The structure of this maintenance network is novel and interesting.
+To compute the closed queueing network, we set up a new nonlinear matrix equation to determine the relative arrival rates, in which the nonlinearity comes from two different groups of processes: the failure and removal processes and the repair and redistribution processes.
+This paper also extends a simple queueing system of a node to a more general block-structured Markov process which can be computed by the RG-factorizations.
+Based on this, the paper establishes a more general product-form solution for the closed queueing network and provides performance analysis of the maintenance network.
+Our method will open a new avenue for quantitative evaluation of more general maintenance networks.